ShayGali/sp2_ex1/tests/README.md

     in this graph the node `D` is the root, and the dfs will start from the node `A`.

+5.  an empty graph, so it should be connected.

 ### `isConnected` for Undirected Graph
 in undirected graph the function should return true if the graph is connected, and false otherwise.